 Legends has started using the video wall to acknowledge holidays and Ortiz anticipates using the installation in the future to highlight special events or to show appreciation to larger visiting groups.
 “Our focus is the customer journey and the Welcome Wall enables us to enhance that journey in the most impressive way,” he said.

 Combined, the three new LED video wall installations have exceeded expectations.
 “The displays look spectacular,” Ortiz said.
-“Every step of the way, Leyard and Planar were there to assist and provide recommendations.
+“Every step of the way, Planar was there to assist and provide recommendations.
 Not only was it a tough project, but this is a pretty tough building to have any project done.
-Leyard and Planar worked with us through many operational changes, and their flexibility and willingness to do whatever was needed to make the project happen was truly a great partnership.”
+Planar worked with us through many operational changes, and their flexibility and willingness to do whatever was needed to make the project happen was truly a great partnership.”